-The Carroll County Board of Commissioners established this budget in FY 04 to fund paid staff for medic units operated by 13 of the 14 member volunteer fire departments of the Carroll County Volunteer Emergency Services Association.
-The County funds the staffing of one paid medic unit at eleven of the fire companies, and two each at both the Sykesville-Freedom and Westminster companies.
+The Carroll County Board of Commissioners established this budget in FY 04 to fund paid staff for medic units operated by the Carroll County Volunteer Emergency Services Association (VESA).
+The County funds one paid medic unit in eleven of the fire companies, and two each in the Sykesville-Freedom and Westminster companies.